-This work will be used to align ongoing work by Stillman, Linger, and others at Monash to unpack the conundrum of Information Systems and Community Informatics; that the 'social' and 'technical' are so difficult to integrate in design, use, and evaluative methodologies (Stillman and Linger 2009).
+This work will be used to align ongoing work by Stillman, Linger, and others at Monash to unpack the conundrum of Information Systems and Community Informatics: that the 'social' and 'technical', because of their fundamentally different world views and orientations are exceptionally difficult to integrate in design, use, and evaluative methodologies (Stillman and Linger, 2009).
 A comparison of different approaches to the social and technical, incorporating the Living Labs perspective was also briefly outlined for future exploration.
-From the examination of different perspectives and techniques, real, symbolic or perceived boundaries for conceptual or practical demarcation (Lamont and Molnar 2002) that exist or can occur between technical, social and community interests-are highlighted as issues for careful reflection and research during the next project stage at Zandspruit.
+From the examination of different perspectives and techniques, real, symbolic or perceived boundaries for conceptual or practical demarcation (Lamont and Molnar, 2002) that exist or can occur between technical, social and community interests-are highlighted as issues for careful reflection and research during the next project stage at Zandspruit.

-CURRENT RESEARCH
+6. CURRENT RESEARCH

-First, it is anticipated that baseline research will be conducted in June (and will be reported on at the IDIA conference in November 2010) as an initial study of reactions to the DD in Zandspruit by key community stakeholders since its installation in February.
-Findings will also be integrated into a second paper by the project team

-Second, a PhD study undertaken by Sheelagh Walton is assessing the impact that an ICT training program, held on the Monash University South Africa campus, undertaken by the severely impoverished Zandspruit learners, might have on the engagement of the learners with the DD.
-The exploratory study is testing the hypothesis that a community will be more technologically empowered, when the small group of learners, acting as change-agents within their own community, informally share their ICT knowledge with members in the community.
-Walton's study intends to describe the extent to which this unique combined set of circumstances has far-reaching effects in a community, generating a technologically-rich 'ripple effect' through the community.
+First, a baseline research project was completed successfully and the findings were reported on at both the CIRN2010 conference in Prato in October and at the IDIA2010 conference in Cape Town in November.
+These two papers presented the initial study of reactions to the DD in Zandspruit by key community stakeholders since its installation in February 2010.
+Second, a PhD study undertaken by Sheelagh Walton, which assessed the impact that an ICT training program, held on the Monash University South Africa campus, undertaken by the severely impoverished Zandspruit learners, had on the engagement of the learners with the DD.
+The exploratory study tested the hypothesis that a community will be more technologically empowered, when the small group of learners, acting as change-agents within their own community, informally share their ICT knowledge with members in their community.